shirshod/miami-global-warming/README.md

 By: Shirsho Dasgupta (2022)

 The code reads daily temperature — minimum, maximum, mean, dewpoint temperatures — for Miami-Dade County from 1983 to 2022.
-It then calls a pre-defined module to compute the heat index — a measure of what the temperature "feels like" for each of the days.
+It then calls a pre-defined module to compute the relative humidity and heat index — a measure of what the temperature "feels like" for each of the days — using Rothfusz Regression.
 Finally, it counts the number of days above certain heat index thresholds — which would make it a health risk for humans to be exposed to the sun for prolonged periods.
 Read about the thresholds [here](https://www.weather.gov/ama/heatindex#:~:text=If%20you%20are%20exposed%20to,physical%20activity%20in%20the%20heat.).

 The code also aims to predict the daily temperatures into 2053.